baseboxorg/community-node/sr_application/application.md

 **`• Social Media Following`**
 Our movement is still young and we are actively trying to bring in new members.
+Community Node on Telegram
 [TRON Community Node & Super Representative](https://t.me/joinchat/IN2p-BFXGu8vByHn3qLyBg)

+Community Node on Twitter
 [@community_node](https://twitter.com/community_node)

-Our network administrator is active on Reddit [r/tronix]((http://reddit.com/r/tronix)) where they have 64,000 members and has become a go-to authority on the main net.
+Our network administrator is active on Reddit [r/tronix]((http://reddit.com/r/tronix)) where he has become a go-to authority on the main net.

 **`• Community Support Plan for 2018`**
 We have created a staging network which is a replica of the Tron network and which will allow the community to practice with wallets and to beta test the behavior of newly created dapps.
-It is already working in alpha with 1 witness and 2 seed nodes.
+[It is already working in alpha](https://twitter.com/bondibox/status/991872321559261184) with 1 witness and 2 seed nodes.
 We will continue the expansion of our test net to include solidity nodes and web wallets.

 We will create a How To demonstration for a simple dapp game that flips a coin and pays tokens when guessed correctly.
 Users can upload this dapp to the staging network to experience the same functionality as the Tron main net.